symfony/symfony-docs/quick_tour/the_view.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 What would the Internet be without images, JavaScripts, and stylesheets?
-Symfony provides three helpers to deal with them easily: ``assets``,
+Symfony2 provides three helpers to deal with them easily: ``assets``,
 ``javascripts``, and ``stylesheets``:

 .. code-block:: html+php